genomicsITER/COVID-19/README.md

 <a name="Update logs"></a>
 ## Update logs ##

+> April 20, 2020 updates: an alternative Illumina protocol for SARS sequencing (for Ct up to 38) in the Sequences & Sequencing section; new PCR fast detection method using a portable PCR thermocycler and comparative of PCR methods.

 > April 19, 2020 updates: 67 new selected preprints and published papers in the Viral mechanisms section courtesy of Prof. A. Valenzuela (ULL).